xoffvsg/credit-risk-classification/README.md

 ## Summary

 In conclusion, the model using the oversampling prior to the logistic regression fitting does a better job at almost eliminating the risk of a false negative, which would correspond to a predicted no-risk loan that eventually turns out to be delinquent.
 A false negative has a more direct impact on the financial institution making the loan than a false positive (a loan declined to a borrower who would have repaid as agreed).
-The Model 2 would have only missed to detect two bad loans out of 19384 loans compared to the 67 bad loans missed by Model 1.
+The Model 2 would have only missed to detect two bad loans out of 19384 loans compared to the 67 bad loans missed by Model 1.<br>
+The direct comparison between the two models illustrates the risk of poorly predicting one of the classes when the training data is very imbalanced.